-Community Life and Worship, published each semester, provides details about available CLW events.
+Community Life and Worship, found on our website at www.hbu.edu/clwmag, provides details about available CLW events.
 Questions about the CLW graduation requirement or the Spiritual Life Program may be directed to the Spiritual Life Office.
-Students may subscribe to CLW email for weekly updates by e-mailing a request to pnetter@hbu.edu.
+Students may subscribe to CLW e-mail for weekly updates by e-mailing a request to pnmorris@hbu.edu.

 Transfer Students will receive a transfer credit of 3/4 credit for every transfer hour.
 For example, a student with 40 transfer hours will receive 30 CLW credits towards the requirement of 80 CLW credits.
+Please note the new requirements below for those entering the university for the first time in the 2010-11 academic year.